TomFern/TomFern.github.io/README.md

-# tomfern.com Blog
+# GitHub Page and source for tomfern.com

-## Posting
+## Adding content

-1. Add your post to tomfern.com/_posts
+1. Add your post to src/_posts
+2. Test with `make serve`
-2. `make build`
+3. Build with `make build`
-3. Push changes
+4. Push changes

+Static site is located in the `/docs` folder.

 ### Info